OpenFieldAutomation-OFA/ros-weed-control/README.md

 # ros-weed-control
-This repo contains all ROS 2 packages that were developed for the OFA Weed Control Unit.
+This repository contains all ROS 2 packages that were developed for the OFA Weed Control Unit.

 <!-- TODO: detailed explanation, some images -->